olivierschonken/olivierschonken.github.io/_posts/2017-10-11-64-bit-pi-with-gallium-3D.md

 This will produce a sdcard image that can be written directly to sdcard using dd in linux, or win32diskimager(or similar) in Windows.
 Example writing with dd -> sudo dd if=output/images/sdcard.img of=/dev/mmcblk0 status=progress

+# Changes from standard buildroot 2017.08
+* Add SDL2 DRM/KMS driver
+* Fix dependency issues for building libdrm and VC4 with aarch64 compiler
+* Add support for building and installing kernel overlays for Raspberry Pi
+* Turn on audio and add vc4-kms-v3d dtoverlay to config.txt

 # Important parts of the configuration

 ## The toolchain for building for 64-bit Raspberry Pi3.